manticoresoftware/manticoresearch/manual/Integration/DBeaver.md

 [DBeaver](https://dbeaver.io/) is a SQL client software application and a database administration tool.
 For MySQL databases, it applies the JDBC application programming interface to interact with them via a JDBC driver.

-Manticore allows you to use DBEaver for working with data stored in Manticore tables the same way as if it was stored in a MySQL database.
+Manticore allows you to use DBeaver for working with data stored in Manticore tables the same way as if it was stored in a MySQL database.

 ## Settings to use

-To start working with Manticore in DBeaver, do the following steps:
+To start working with Manticore in DBeaver, follow these steps:

-- Choose a `New database connection` option in DBeaver's UI
+- Choose the `New database connection` option in DBeaver's UI
 - Choose `SQL` -> `MySQL` as DBeaver's database driver
-- Set the `Server host` and `Port` options corresponding to the host and port of your Manticore instance  (keep `database` field empty)
+- Set the `Server host` and `Port` options corresponding to the host and port of your Manticore instance (keep the `database` field empty)
-- Set `root/<empty password>` as authentication credentials.
+- Set `root/<empty password>` as authentication credentials

-## Functions avaliable
+## Functions available

-Since Manticore does not support MySQL in full, only a part of DBeaver's functionality is available when working with Manticore.
+Since Manticore does not fully support MySQL, only a part of DBeaver's functionality is available when working with Manticore.

 You will be able to:

-- view, create, delete and rename tables
+- View, create, delete, and rename tables
-- add and drop table columns
+- Add and drop table columns
-- insert, delete and update column data.
+- Insert, delete, and update column data

 You will not be able to:

-- use database integrity checks mechanisms ( `MyISAM` will be set as the only storage engine available)
+- Use database integrity check mechanisms (`MyISAM` will be set as the only storage engine available)
-- use MySQL procedures, triggers, events, etc.
+- Use MySQL procedures, triggers, events, etc.
-- manage database users
+- Manage database users
-- set other database administration options
+- Set other database administration options

 ## Data type handling